Karrahbooo

-Karrah Schuster (born March 28, 1997), known professionally as KARRAHBOOO (stylized in all caps) is an American rapper.
-She began working as Lil Yachty's assistant in 2022 and became a part of his Concrete Boys collective in 2023, releasing the singles "Box the 40", "Splash Brothers", and "Running Late" that same year, before parting ways with the group in 2024.
+Karrah Schuster (born March 28, 1997), known professionally as Karrahbooo (stylized in all caps) is an American rapper.
+She began working as Lil Yachty's personal assistant in 2022 and joined his Concrete Boys collective the following year.
+Her 2023 singles "Box the 40", "Splash Brothers", and "Running Late" were released before she parted ways with the group in 2024.
+She would later rejoin the collective in 2026 following her reconciliation with Lil Yachty.